2298-Software/Mambo/README.md

 ### Generate
     - Dataset - generate a dataset that is useful testing
 ### Ingest
+Supports local and remote files based on the specified fs (http://, file://, hdfs://)

     - ImportFile - Import a text file into an in-memory dataset
     - ImportCsvFile - Import a csv file into an in-memory dataset
     - ImportXlsFile - Import a xls file into an in-memory dataset